Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 ![](/img/developer-guide/07-plugins/02-adding-plugins-to-ui/activities.png)

-The list of activities, among other things, is sourced from either of two directories:
+On a Pioreactor that should run the job, the list of activities is sourced from either of two directories:
  - `~/.pioreactor/ui/jobs`, is the source of the "default" jobs
- - `~/.pioreactor/plugins/ui/jobs`, is a directory to put custom yaml files for plugins.
+ - `~/.pioreactor/plugins/ui/jobs`, is a directory to put custom YAML files for plugins.

-Placing a new yaml file in either of these folders will populate the page with your new job.
+Placing a new YAML file in either of these folders will populate the page with your new job.
 Here's an example `example.yaml` file:

 ```yaml
 ---